isaacchan1213/411-resources/HW/HW2 Docker/flask/agile/README.md

 # Agile - CodeChuckle

-Project description: CodeChuckle is a startup whose product is GiggleGit, a version control system “where merges are managed by memes."

 - Theme: Get GiggleGit demo into a stable enough alpha to start onboarding some adventurous clients
 - Epic: Onboarding experience
 - User Story 1: As a vanilla git power-user that has never seen GiggleGit before, I want to brighten my day-to-day developer experience, while still being productive.